Alexander Walker Scott

 The Scott sisters became established with the publication of Australian Lepidoptera and their transformations, drawn from the life by Harriet and Helena Scott which illustrated insects in the stages of metamorphosis, in the environment in which they lived and fed.
 This work, published in 1864, was time-consuming and expensive and publication was delayed for 12 years.
 Although published (in London : John van Voorst) under Alexander Walker Scott it was an entirely collaborative work as its title states.

 Alexander Walker Scott was a trustee of the Australian Museum 1862–79 and a Fellow of The Entomological Society of New South Wales, founded in 1862, as were both Helena and Harriet, though in their case it was honorary, a rare distinction.
 He died in Paddington.

 The Scott collection is conserved in the Australian Museum in Sydney.

-In 1842 Scott invited French explorer and artist Fredrich Wilhelm Ludwig Leichardt to stay at his house and arrived on 23 September and spent 3–4 days there.
+In 1842 Scott invited Prussian explorer and artist Fredrich Wilhelm Ludwig Leichardt to stay at his house and arrived on 23 September and spent 3–4 days there.